 The most credible treatment centers are accredited, licensed facilities that have a membership with professional organizations.

 How do you know if a treatment or recovery program is working for me?

-If you are displaying improvements in your behavior, mindset, relationships, legal status, and substance abuse, treatment is likely working.
+If you are displaying improvements in your behavior, mindset, relationships, legal status, and substance use, treatment is likely working.

 How much does rehab cost?

 Rehab fees vary widely depending on the area, patient needs, and the quality of care.

 How do you pay for rehab?
 Will insurance pay for rehab?

 Insurance may cover some or all of rehab fees.
 Without insurance, many rehab centers can create affordable payment plans or deliver sliding payment scales.

 Will you lose your job if you go to rehab?

 No, you will not lose your job if you attend rehab.
 There are various laws in place to protect staff members when they participate in rehab.

 Will you lose your kids if you go to rehab?

 Unfortunately, there is no way to guarantee that you will not lose custody of your kids if you go to rehab.
 However, treating addiction is the best way to provide a better future for your children.
 The chances are that if you finish rehab and lessen the adverse effects of addiction on your life, you are more likely to look after your children in your care than if you continue addiction without seeking help.

 Successful addiction treatment requires a comprehensive approach.
 It includes different levels of care, dual diagnosis treatment, and multidisciplinary staff.